otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 };
 ```

-Create a folder named `routes` in the root directory.
+In the root directory, create a folder named `routes`.
 In the `routes` folder, create a file named `index.js` and add the following code.

 ```javascript
 // Import the Express module